Categories

 There are exclusive hunting opportunities for sable antelope and other sought-after species across Africa’s renowned regions.
 Sable antelope hunting packages are often combined with hunts for other species such as eland, kudu, impala, red lechwe, and buffalo, making for an unforgettable adventure.
 Hunters often prefer to combine Sable hunts with dangerous game like leopard or buffalo, raising costs significantly but offering a thrilling experience.

-Nick Bowker Hunting can offer hunts tailored to different preferences and skill levels, ensuring a personalized and rewarding adventure.
+Bowker Hunting can offer hunts tailored to different preferences and skill levels, ensuring a personalized and rewarding adventure.
 Both rifle hunting and bow hunters can pursue sable antelope, though bow hunting presents a more challenging hunt due to the need for close-range shots.
 Hunting from a blind is also an option for those seeking a strategic advantage.
 The 300 Winchester Magnum is recommended for sable hunting due to its flat shooting characteristics, making it a reliable choice for hunters.

 South African hunting with Nick Bowker.